blazQ/mpi-word-count/README.md

 ## usage

-Simply clone the rep, use make and then run with the desired number of processes.
+Clone the repo, use make and then run with the desired number of processes.

 You can specify -d, a directory and then -f and a file, where the results will be saved in CSV format.
 Example of use: